-5.25 Upskirting
+5.19.
+Upskirting

-- 5.25.1 Under the Voyeurism (Offences) Act 2019, upskirting is a criminal offence punishable by up to two years in prison.
-Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+5.19.1.
+Under the Voyeurism (Offences) Act 2019, upskirting is a criminal offence punishable by up to two years in prison.
+Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress, or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim. - 5.25.2 Any concerns related to upskirting must be reported to the DSL in line with the reporting process outlines within this policy and where appropriate staff will also consult the behaviour policy.
+Anyone of any gender, can be a victim.

+5.19.2.
+Any concerns related to upskirting must be reported to the DSL in line with the reporting process outlines within this policy and where appropriate staff will also consult the behaviour policy.

-5.26 Homelessness
+5.20.
+Homelessness

-- 5.26.1 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The designated safeguarding lead is aware of routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity. - 5.26.2 Indicators that a family may be at risk of homelessness include: - household debt, - rent arrears. - domestic abuse and anti-social behaviour, - as well as the family being asked to leave a property. - 5.26.3 In most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
-However, it should also be recognised in some cases 16 and 17-year-olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support. - 5.26.4 Children's services will be the lead agency for these children and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
+- 5.20.1.
+Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+The designated safeguarding lead is aware of routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity. - 5.20.2. it is recognised in some cases 16 and 17-year-olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support. - 5.20.3.
+Children's services will be the lead agency for these children and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
 Whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.

-5.27 Children with Special Educational Needs (SEN) and disabilities
+5.21.
+Children with special educational needs (SEN) and disabilities